tshoang/publisherlink/README.md

-# publisherlink
+# pubstmt
-This repository contains a LaTeX package for typesetting information linking to the publisher website
+This repository contains a LaTeX package for typesetting the publisher statement (information linking a publication to the publisher's website).